Diploma in Occupational Medicine

 View an example of the course programme.

 Centre for Professional Development, Medical School, University of Birmingham

 The course has CPD approval (60 CPD points) from the Faculty of Occupational Medicine, Royal College of Physicians, London.

 "I thought the Birmingham diploma course was excellent.
 The speakers were enthusiastic, knowledgeable and approachable.
 The information was appropriate to the exam, and to the level most of us will be working at."

 "I found the Diploma course provided an excellent grounding and introduction to occupational medicine.
 The course has changed my practise of medicine, and during my psychiatry placement I have been able to influence my consultant's thinking using occupational medicine principles and we have even liaised with employers' OH departments as part of patient management."

 Suitable for doctors (general practitioners) undertaking occupational health sessions or have an interest in occupational medicine.

 How to apply

-For more information about this course please contact the Centre for Professional Development office.
+For more information about this course or to register your interest, please contact the Centre for Professional Development office.